luk400/vim-lichess/README.md

 You can also change their width/height (number of characters in strings/number of strings in list) to make them bigger if you want more detail, as long as you follow the following restrictions:
 * all pieces must have the same height (number of strings in piece list)
 * all pieces must have the same width (number of characters in the strings)
 * there must be exactly one unique non-whitespace character for all black and one unique non-whitespace character for all white pieces.
-This can not be the same for the white and black pieces and it must have a length of 1 (there are certain characters which have a different length in vim - e.g.: `echo len('║')` will print `3` even though it's a single character)
+This can not be the same for the white and black pieces and it must have a length of 1 (there are certain characters which have a different length in vim - e.g.: `echo len('║')` will print `3` even though it's a single character).
+Easiest way is just to use `,` for black and `;` for the white pieces, as shown below

 ```vim